 - Pharmacoepidemiology and medication safety

 - Pharmacy practice and service development

 Lau WCY, Chan EW, Cheung CL, Sing CW, Man KKC, Lip GYH, Siu CW, Lam JKY, Lee ACH, Wong ICK.
-Risk of osteoporotic fracture with dabigatran versus warfarin in patients with nonvalvular atrial fibrillation.
+Association between dabigatran vs warfarin and risk of osteoporotic fracture among patients with nonvalvular atrial fibrillation.
 JAMA.
 2017; 317(11):1151-1158.
 Click to see abstract

 (香港電台) 11 April 2017

 (The University of Hong Kong) 11 April 2017

 HKU discovers that traditional blood thinner drug is associated with a higher risk of osteoporotic fracture compared to newer drug